SayHomeSell.com

 Your agent will negotiate your contract with the buyer (or with the agent representing the buyer).

 They will present your terms to the buyer and communicate any buyer offer and counteroffers.
 They are obligated to point out differences so that you and the buyer can negotiate in good faith.
-See our notes on contract negotiations.

-Help with the Home Inspection
+Help with the Inspection:

 Close the Deal: